2019 NSBA Western Show Team World Championship

 High School Division - grades 9-12 and Middle School Division - grades 5-8

 The Overall High Point Individual class winners are based on a rider’s composite score for the two days.
-Team points will be calculated using the Overall High Point results from each Individual class.
+Team points will be calculated using the results from each team's selected point rider in each Individual class.

 Teams will consist of at least one Coach and a minimum of two team members.
 Coaches and riders must be current NSBA members.
 Each competitor’s membership card from a show team organization, IEA, YEDA or like organization will be used to verify rider division.